Alhamoodmohammadali/ERP_SOLER/README.md

 ## 📖 Overview
 This is a **highly scalable multi-tenant ERP backend system** built with **ASP.NET Core 9**, designed to optimize the management of small and medium-sized businesses.
 The system handles operations related to HR, finance, invoicing, inventory, and more, with a robust **data isolation mechanism** ensuring that each tenant has secure access to its own resources.

 This repository showcases key excerpts of the project, but it contains **far more functionality and implementation details** beyond what's highlighted here.
+You can explore the full repository [here](https://github.com/Alhamoodmohammadali/ERP_SOLER/).

 ---